Evolving topologically deformed wormholes supported in the dark matter halo: Abstract

 \section{Abstract}

-In this paper, we study the evolving wormhole, using dark matter and dark energy.
-The important of this work is that the matter has two components: cosmological part (only time dependent) and wormhole part (only space dependent).
-To do so, we use the Chaplygin gas as an equation of state for cosmic part $\tau_c=-\frac{\alpha}{\rho_{c}^\beta} $ and Navarro-Frenk-White dark matter density profile to form dark wormhole.
-We reveal more interesting results that evolving dark wormhole is inflated in the early universe and then wormhole is vanished.
+In this paper, we construct an evolving wormhole in the dark matter halo.
+This work is relevant since matter has two components: (i) cosmological part (only time-dependent) and (ii) wormhole part (only space-dependent).
+In order to implement this, we use the Chaplygin gas as an equation of state for the cosmic part and Navarro-Frenk-White dark matter density profile as well as Thomas-Fermi (TF) profile in order to form a dark wormhole.
+The flare-out condition of wormhole is also satisfied by violating the null energy condition (NEC) for some specific values of quantities.
+Furthermore, we reveal more interesting results regarding how an topologically deformation parameter $\alpha$ affects the evolving wormhole sourced with some dark matter models based on the physically motivated shape function.